 - Spiritual Life

-The aspects of your life with the lowest numbers should help you identify the true root cause of your burn out.
+The aspects of your life with the lowest numbers should help you identify the true root cause of your burnout.

-When you’re clear on what’s not working, you can start to see a way out, which leads us to step 3:
+When you’re clear on what’s not working, you can start to see a way out, which leads us to step 3.

-3. Remember you’re the hero
+3. Remember That You’re the Hero

 It would have been easy for Wesley to play the victim.
 After all, he literally was tortured to death and endured unimaginable pain in the Pit of Despair.

-But instead of focusing on what had happened to him in the past, as soon as Wesley was brought back to life, he focused on what needed to be done in order to get his girl.
+However, instead of focusing on what had happened to him in the past, as soon as Wesley was brought back to life, he focused on what needed to be done in order to get his girl.
 He remembered he was the hero, despite how things may have felt or appeared in the moment.

 When we’re burnt out, it’s easy to want to play the blame game or feel victimized by our circumstances.
-I’ve been there.

-If anything is going to change in our life, we have to always remember that we’re the hero of our own stories.
+If anything is going to change in our life, we have to always remember that we’re the hero of our own story.
 Despite what circumstances come at us, our responses are 100% our responsibility.

-In my case, I knew the commute and stress from my job was one of the major sources of my burn out.
+In my case, I knew the commute and stress from my job was one of the major sources of my burnout.
 I also knew something was wrong with my health but didn’t have any answers or solutions yet.
 What was clear was that the stress I was feeling wasn’t going to get any better if I kept doing what I was doing.

-- If you’re honest with yourself, have you been playing the Hero or the Victim of your story?
+- If you’re honest with yourself, have you been playing the hero or the victim of your story?

 - Claiming your role of hero, what’s your next play?